gookit/gcli/README.md

 > After running, it will generate an `auto-completion.{zsh|bash}` file in the current directory, and the shell environment name is automatically obtained.
- Of course you can specify it manually at runtime
+ Of course, you can specify it manually at runtime

 Generated shell script file ref：